hepsycode/SECO-for-CPS-Development-Study/README.md

 ## How to Cite?

+If you use this work in your research or project, please reference it as follows:

 ```
 @article{MUTTILLO2026112579,
     title = {Experiences and challenges from a software ecosystem for cyber–physical systems development: An empirical study on industry-academia collaboration},